WPyCX 0.31 -- a Python 3.3 port of PyCX -- is also available! (updated on 10/3/2013)

 The PyCX Project aims to develop an online repository of simple, crude, yet easy-to-understand Python sample codes for dynamic complex systems simulations, including iterative maps, cellular automata, dynamical networks and agent-based models.

 Current Version: PyCX-0.31.zip (updated on 9/14/2013)

-* PyCX's dynamic simulations may not work if you launch them from Enthought Canopy's GUI.
-Please run those codes directly from Python.
+* PyCX's dynamic simulations may not work with Anaconda's or Enthought Canopy's GUI backend.
+Please run PyCX codes directly from plain Python with TkAgg.
 Special thanks to Alex Hill (https://github.com/CloudUK) for pointing this out!

 What's new in version 0.31?

 * The graphics backend has been changed from Tix to ttk so that Mac users can run it without installing Tix.

 * Przemyslaw Szufel & Bogumil Kaminski at the Warsaw School of Economics made a substantial improvement to the "pycxsimulator.py"